Q: How many are we?

 Q: What study spaces does AOSSUM have?

 A: We have one large and newly renovated undergraduate lounge in Burnside Hall: room 711.
-For access you need to be an undergrad in the AOS department.
-Email the President or Co-president for access.
+For access, you need to be an undergrad in the AOS department.
+Email the President if you are having trouble accessing the lounge.

 Q: What undergraduate opportunities are there?